28 January 2025

 Causative agent

 Hepatitis E is a liver disease caused by the hepatitis E virus (HEV).
 All HEV reported to infect humans belong to the Orthohepevirus genus.
 The Orthohepevirus genus is classified into four species, HEV-A to HEV-D, which circulate in different hosts.
-While the usual HEV causing human infection belongs to HEV-A, cases of human infection with HEV-C (also known as rat HEV) have rarely been reported, especially in immunosuppressed people.
+While the usual HEV causing human infection belongs to HEV-A, cases of human infection with HEV-C (also known as rat HEV) have been reported, affecting mainly immunosuppressed individuals.

 Clinical features

-Clinical features of acute hepatitis E are similar to those of other types of viral hepatitis.
-Typical signs and symptoms of hepatitis E include:
+Clinical features of acute hepatitis E are similar to those of other types of viral hepatitis, including:

-• Jaundice (yellow discolouration of the skin and sclera of the eyes, with dark urine and pale stools); and
+- Jaundice (yellow discolouration of the skin and sclera of the eyes), tea-coloured urine and pale stools; and

 These symptoms are often indistinguishable from those experienced during other hepatic illnesses and typically last for 1 - 6 weeks.

 In rare cases, acute hepatitis E can result in fulminant hepatitis (acute liver failure) and death.
-Fulminant hepatitis occurs more frequently when hepatitis E occurs during pregnancy.
 Pregnant women with hepatitis E are at an increased risk of acute liver failure, fetal loss and mortality.
-Case fatality rates as high as 20 - 25 % have been reported among pregnant women in their third trimester.
-Other high-risk individuals such as elderly with major underlying illnesses, transplant patients, as well as people with chronic liver diseases and glucose-6-phosphate dehydrogenase (G6PD) deficiency may also develop severe illness when having HEV infection.
+Case fatality rates can be up to 20 - 25 % among pregnant women in third trimester.
+Other high-risk individuals such as elderly with major underlying illnesses, transplant recipients, as well as people with chronic liver diseases and glucose-6-phosphate dehydrogenase (G6PD) deficiency may also develop severe illness when having HEV infection.

 Cases of chronic hepatitis E infection have been reported in immunosuppressed people.